The primary concern when making a will is not only a partner or spouse, but also provision for children.

 Claims against an estate can be made in cases where insufficient provision has been made for a partner or child, according to the value of the estate – as well as in cases where no provision at all has been made for a partner or child.

-Duncan Lewis wills and probate solicitors can advise on all matters regarding children and wills – and are uniquely placed to advise on making a will to provide for children, as Duncan Lewis is also one of the leading family and child care law firms in the UK, frequently advising on complex child care cases and child care arrangements following separation, divorce, or dissolution of a civil partnership.
+Duncan Lewis Wills and Probate solicitors can advise on all matters regarding children and wills – and are uniquely placed to advise on making a will to provide for children, as we are also one of the leading family and child care law firms in the UK, frequently advising on complex child care cases and child care arrangements following separation, divorce, or dissolution of a civil partnership.

 Duncan Lewis advises on wills and probate under the laws of England and Wales, as well as Islamic law – and also has considerable expertise in cross-borders cases and international wills.

-For expert legal advice on Making a Will for Children, call Duncan Lewis Wills and Probate Solicitors in confidence on 0333 772 0409.
+For expert legal advice on making a will to protect your children, call Duncan Lewis Wills and Probate solicitors in confidence on 0333 772 0409.